2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - Bitcoin currency: the unit of account used for transactions within this system;
 - The Bitcoin network: the set of all connected nodes;
-- Bitcoin nodes: machines running an implementation of Bitcoin ;
+- Bitcoin nodes: machines running an implementation of Bitcoin;
 - Bitcoin implementations: software that translates the protocol into executable instructions;
 - Bitcoin protocol: the set of rules governing the system's operation;
 - The Bitcoin system: the coherent combination of all these elements.